cultureandempire/cultureandempire.github.io/cande.md

 And as Bush granted retroactive immunity to the telcos for helping with the NSA's warrantless wiretapping program, Politico.com [reported that General Keith Alexander](http://www.politico.com/story/2013/06/nsa-keith-alexander-cyber-shield-92880.html?hp=r1), head of the NSA, "has petitioned Capitol Hill for months to give Internet service providers and other firms new cover from lawsuits when they rely on government data to thwart emerging cyberthreats."
 One wonders why firms would need immunity, if they are not breaking any laws.

-If the Spider did make a soft coup against democracy, it started a long time ago.
+If the Spider did execute a silent coup against democracy, it started a long time ago.
 In 1975, following the Watergate scandal, there was enormous pressure from the public, and from congress, on the CIA for more transparency and accountability.
 The director of the CIA, William Colby seemed open to reforms.

 Then, in the so-called ["Halloween Massacre"](https://en.wikipedia.org/wiki/Halloween_Massacre) of November 4th, 1975, President Ford fired Colby, as well as many moderate members of his cabinet, and replaced them with hardliners.
 Three names stand out: George H. W. Bush, who took over as director of the CIA, Donald Rumsfeld, the previous Chief of Staff, who took over as Secretary of Defense, and Dick Cheney, who became Chief of Staff.
 Bush, Rumsfeld, and Cheney all did well out of that, as did the CIA.